What is obsessive compulsive disorder (OCD)?

 Person surrounded by many messages

-An obsessive personality is not the same as OCD.
-Some people are very inflexible, perfectionists, overly focused on their work, etc., to such a point that the nature of their character causes them difficulties.
+Some people have a way of being or personality characterized by being very inflexible, overly controlling, or excessively perfectionistic, to such a point that the nature of their character causes them difficulties.
 These individuals are said to have an obsessive personality (or, in some cases, they have obsessive‑compulsive personality disorder).
+Obsessive personality or obsessive-compulsive personality disorder and OCD are not the same.
 However, most people with OCD do not have obsessive‑compulsive personality disorder, in the same way that most people with obsessive‑compulsive personality disorder do not have OCD.

 How many people does it affect?